codegik/pocs/springboot-3x-jdbc-soft-delete/README.md

 - For maximum flexibility and simplicity, use the standard repository approach
 - For database-level enforcement and clean repository code, use the view approach
 - For application-level control without database-specific features, use the query concatenation approach
+- For clear separation of active/inactive data and potential performance benefits, use the record migration approach

 This project serves as a proof of concept to help you decide which approach best fits your application's needs.